isb-cgc/readthedocs/docs/source/sections/data/ORGANOID_about.rst

 Data sets and tables available in BigQuery from ISB-CGC are explorable through the BigQuery Table Search.
 Files can be found within the isb-cgc.GDC_metadata tables in BigQuery.

-The Data Use Agreement can be found `here <https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs001611.v1.p1>`_.
+The Data Use Agreement can be found on the dbGap site.